danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-result-utils.md

 ## The basics

-`Result` is a very basic, generic enum that consists of a `Success` and a `Failure` type.
+`Result` is a very basic enum that consists of a `Success` and a `Failure` type.
 When you have a result instance, you can switch over it to inspect it:

 ```swift
 let result = Result<Bool, Error>.success(true)